GTD: как превратить хаос задач в работающую систему

 What it does: You work at peak efficiency because your task always matches your current capacity and circumstances.

-The Six Horizons of GTD Planning
+The 6 Horizons of Focus in GTD

 GTD doesn’t just handle day-to-day tasks — it connects them to your big-picture goals through a system called Horizons of Focus.